brapt2005/epidemic/README.md

           *n1*        | Simulation steps
-          *n2*        | Steps it takes for infected individual to gain immunity *n3*        | Steps from start of simulation, superspreaders are active
+          *n2*        | Steps it takes for infected individual to gain immunity *n3*        | Steps from start of simulation, superspreaders are active seed *n*      | Optional directive to provide a seed (an integer number *n*)
+                      | for the random number generator so that results can be
+                      | reproduced, if so desired.
+        end input     | Optional directive so as to stop reading there and user can
+                      | write any text below (including words used as directive keywords)

 ## 4. Output explained